 Sometimes, problematic uses involve straight copying.
 But in many cases, a dispute arises over similar but not identical uses.
 The copyright on a work can cover non-identical but substantially similar uses.
 As a result, the copyright owner can send a cease and desist letter for a broad range of uses that stretch the definition of “substantially similar.”
 “Substantially similar” generally refers to a level of similarity where an ordinary observer would recognize the second work as being derived from or closely resembling the original

 Certain infringing uses fall within an exception to the Copyright Act known as “fair use” which allows the use of copyrighted materials in minor ways consistent with the principles of free speech.
-Our Denver copyright lawyers are well-versed in copyrights, trademarks, and trade secrets from creation to litigation.
+Our Denver copyright lawyers are well-versed in copyright, trademark, and trade secret law from creation through litigation.

 You can search for free at the USPTO website.
 However, many trademarks can be similar looking but not exact.
 Or they may use similar wording or phrasing.
 To conduct a more effective and thorough search that reduces your chances of infringing on another party’s rights, consider enlisting assistance from Lantz Law Group.